 Suppression is typically done through the use of force or flooding.
 Suppression of behavior stops the behavior in the moment, but requires the dog owner to constantly repeat the steps necessary over and over.
 Because so many dog owners want to know "What do I do when my dog..." this feels like a solution.
 However, it is not actually changing the underlying cause of the behavior and it requires the owner to constantly work to suppress problem behaviors.

 The primary difference between behavior modification and suppression is what happens when the dog is no longer restrained by the leash or physical aversives.
-In the example of the dog-aggressive dog, if the dog's behavior has been modified, then if the dog's collar breaks (as has happened on the show), the dog won't exhibit aggressive behavior, but will instead look to the owner, as the behavior modification program trained it to do.
+In the example of the dog-aggressive dog, if the dog's behavior has been modified, then if the dog's collar breaks (as has happened on the show), the dog won't exhibit aggressive behavior or will be responsive to the owner, as the behavior modification program trained it to do.

 True behavior modification is not always a fast process.
 Changing an established behavior can take considerable time and effort (look at humans who try every year to change diet, exercise routines and more), and while it certainly doesn't make for exciting television, the effects are more permanent than temporary suppression can achieve.